 At a meeting on 13 February, creditors were given a statement of affairs document prepared by Merchant Capital’s liquidator Shipleys.
 The document, seen by Money Marketing, shows the collapsed structured products arm of Merchant House Group owes a total of £1,537,923 to 74 creditors.

 Shipleys estimates the total assets available for preferential creditors is £492,384, leaving a deficit owed to creditors of £1,045,539.

 Shareholders own £641,000 in issued and paid up capital, bringing the total deficit owed by Merchant Capital to £1,686,539.

 Claims for employee arrears, holiday pay and redundancy payments totalling £20,512 will be paid first as part of the liquidation process.
 But employee claims totalling a further £55,182, and an additional £48,623 in redundancy payments are being treated as unsecured non-preferential claims, meaning some or all of this money may not be paid.

 Money Marketing understands a number of staff may not have been paid since 30 October.

-Shipleys and Merchant Capital were unavailable for comment.
+Shipleys and Merchant Capital declined to comment.